I would encourage everyone with a garden to plant hardy geraniums for bees.

 I have three varieties of hardy geranium in my garden, and if I had gaps to fill, I'd consider adding more.

 This geranium has rich purple petals, reddish veins and a paler centre.
+A variety of bee species love to forage on these pretty flowers, such as leafcutter bees.

 It flowers from June to September, and dies back for winter.
 Fresh new growth appears the following year.
 You can prolong flowering easily by deadheading this plant.